roumilb/wp_admin_notif_center/readme.txt

 * Use the bouton on the top bar to display / hide this notification center.
 * Be informed when a new notification is present (thanks to a badge displayed on your admin bar)
 * Select the notification types (information/warning/error) you want to be displayed in the notification center.
 And the ones you would like to be displayed at the top of your screen
+* Don't display notification containing spam words set by the user

 == Installation ==